Life Transitions &

 Understanding Life Transitions & Relationship Change

-Life transitions may include changes in relationships, career paths, caregiving roles, health, or stages of life.
+Life transitions may include changes in relationships, career, the roles you hold, health, or different stages of life.

 how counselling Can support you